domeccleston/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+React Hooks are a recent introduction to React, and the documentation on the ReactJS website still focuses primarily on class components.
+As such they are more accessible than Hooks.
+Also resulting from this, a lot of existing React code is written to use class components and it might make sense to continue to do so rather than refactoring an entire codebase to use Hooks.

+Additionally, since Hooks are a work in progress there are some advanced lifecycle methods that do not have a Hooks equivalent yet (getSnapShotBeforeUpdate and componentDidCatch).
+The React docs also state that some third- party libraries may not be compatible with Hooks yet.

 - [ ] Name three lifecycle methods and their purposes.

+ComponentDidMount: this method is invoked immediately after a React component is inserted onto the DOM.
+It is often used to execute side effects such as network requests.

+ComponentDidUpdate: this is called immediately after a component updates.
+It can be used for network requests or other side effects that are conditional on some previous state or props value.

+Render: this is a pure function that takes props and state and returns content to add to the DOM: mainly React elements and text content.
+They can also return booleans or arrays in order to render conditionally or return multiple elements respectively.

 - [ ] What is the purpose of a custom hook?

+Custom hooks are used to combine React's built-in hooks and any functions of our own in order to avoid repetition and improve readability.
+This fits the React philosophy of creating reusable UI components.

 - [ ] Why is it important to test our apps?

+Making mistakes during coding is inevitable.
+Testing allows bugs to be uncovered during or immediately after developing features, rather thah having them uncovered after shipping.
+Additionally, as codebases grow larger and more complex they become more and more error prone, so by implementing testing from the get go it becomes possible to scale projects more safely.

 ## Project Set Up